meadsteve/meadsteve.github.io/_posts/2023-09-01-typed-python-prefer-sequence-over-list.markdown

 ```

 It's not a hard rule.
 There are plenty of situations where list is fine (or even required) but
-defaulting to a sequence a number of benefits.
+defaulting to a sequence has a number of benefits.

 ## Soft immutability (via a type checker)